 Different rules for phone usage apply in a manufacturing facility or in another location where the employees' ability to accomplish their work is dependent on other employees working simultaneously.
-In these work settings, phone use is restricted, generally to breaks and lunchtime.
+In these work settings, smartphone use is restricted, generally to breaks and lunchtime.

-Cell Phone or Smartphone Policy Sample
+Cell Phone or Smartphone Policy Samples

 This policy about cellular phone usage applies to any device that makes or receives phone calls, leaves messages, sends text messages, surfs the internet, or downloads and allows for the reading of and responding to email whether the device is company-supplied or personally owned.